tourlane/dynalock/README.md

 ## Background

 At tourlane we were running cronjobs through AWS ECS.
-Once the cluster become too big, Cloudwatch was scheduling tasks, even if the same task was already present.
-Dynalock solves this issue, ensuring that any new task exit and fails before starting the real work.
+Once the cluster became too big, Cloudwatch was scheduling tasks, even if the same task was already present.
+Dynalock solves this issue, ensuring that any new task exits and fails before starting the real work.

-The first assumption is that something like this should exists, but normally not as a command line program (if you found any, please let us know).
+The first assumption is that something like this should exist, but normally not as a command line program (if you found any, please let us know).
 So we created our own.